4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 Fail2Ban appears to have had a pretty severe CVE leading to code execution: [CVE-2021-32749](https://github.com/fail2ban/fail2ban/security/advisories/GHSA-m985-3f3v-cwmm).
 However, this git repo shows that ``mail`` is used, and ``mail`` is not present on this box.
 Neither is the leading alternative ``sendmail``... neither are the less-common alternatives ``mutt`` nor ``ssmtp``.

-:bulb:But wait, maybe that telnet trick that I used earlier would be enough to exploit CVE-2021-32749 ?
+💡But wait, maybe that telnet trick that I used earlier would be enough to exploit CVE-2021-32749 ?

 First, I set up a nc listener and checked if a netcat reverse shell would even work on this box (sometimes they don't have the -e flag):